libis/rdm-integration/README.md

 For building the frontend, you need to have [Angular CLI](https://github.com/angular/angular-cli) installed.
 You will need to have the latest [Go](https://go.dev/) installed for compiling the code.
 If you wish to build the application's container, you will need to have the [Docker](https://www.docker.com) installed.
 For running and building the applications from source using the make commands, you will need to have [make](https://www.gnu.org/software/make/) installed.
 Finally, the state of the application (calculated hashes, scheduled jobs, etc.) is maintained by a [Redis](https://redis.io/) data store.
 When running this application on the server, you will need either access to an external Redis server, or one run by you locally.
 The stand-alone tool does not require any Redis server (or any other tool or library installed on your system), and can be simply run by executing a binary built for your operating system.

 ## Dependencies
 This application can be used by accessing the API directly (from cron jobs, etc.), or with a frontend providing GUI for the end users.
 The frontend ([rdm-integration-frontend](https://github.com/libis/rdm-integration-frontend)) needs to be checked out separately prior to building this application.
-Besides the frontend dependency, the build process uses the following libraries and their dependencies (``go build`` command resolves them from ``go.mod`` and ``go.sum`` files, and they do not need to be installed separately):
+Besides the frontend dependency, the build process use the following libraries and their dependencies (``go build`` command resolves them from ``go.mod`` and ``go.sum`` files, and they do not need to be installed separately):
 - [AWS SDK for Go](https://github.com/aws/aws-sdk-go)
 - [Redis client for Go](https://github.com/go-redis/redis)
 - [go-github](https://github.com/google/go-github)